A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Introduction

-In parallel, some research works aim to deploy AIGC models in local devices to address the communication resource shortage in the wireless network.
-Lightweight AIGC models have been tested and certified in works \cite{park2022real,sun2020mobilebert}, thus it is becoming possible to deploy AIGC models on local mobile devices with limited computational resources.
+In parallel, some research works aim to deploy AIGC models in local devices to address the communication resource shortage in the wireless network, as listed in Table \ref{tab1}.
+Lightweight AIGC models have been proposed and tested in works \cite{park2022real,sun2020mobilebert}.
+Moreover, some experiments validate the capability of mobile devices for AIGC model deployment, for example, an image can be generated within 2 seconds on a typical smartphone \cite{li2024snapfusion}.
 Under this premise, a novel collaborative distributed AIGC framework is conceptualized in \cite{du2023exploring}, which allows smartphones to process the diffusion model locally in an edge server-empowered wireless AIGC network.
 In this way, less content is transmitted from edge to local, thus the pressure of communication resources is relieved.
 However, considering the computational resource limitation of mobile devices, the generated content quality and content-generating latency are difficult to ensure.